 Typically, the fees paid to a placement agent in a registered direct offering will be lower than the fees paid to an underwriter in a firm commitment offering.
-In recent transactions, the placement agency fees have varied from 2%-6% of the total proceeds raised.
 In transactions involving micro-cap and small-cap issuers, the placement agent's compensation may include warrants to purchase shares of common stock in addition to the cash compensation.
+In 2019 transactions, placement agency fees varied between 4%-9%.
+To date, 2020 transactions placement agency fees varied between 0.9%-8.25%.
+On average, most fees in 2019 and 2020 were about 7% of issuance amount, slightly higher than in previous years.

+In 2019 and 2020, within the registered direct offering totals, there were some offerings sold by companies directly to a small number of institutional investors, without a placement agent.
+In 2019, there were approximately 46 offerings directly to investors; to date, in 2020, there were approximately 24 offerings directly to investors.
 Many of the recently completed registered direct offerings have been sold to a small number of institutional investors, including hedge funds, pension funds, private equity funds, venture capital funds, and mutual funds.